Last modified: May 11, 2025

 Checking Existing File Systems

-Before performing any file system operations, it's essential to understand the current state of your system.
+Before performing any file system operations, it's important to have a clear understanding of the current state of your system.
+This helps in planning safe modifications and identifying any issues that might impact disk usage and performance.

 Use the df -T